-Experienced cruisers will tell you cruising is hands down the very best way to see the world: it’s a floating one-stop-shop with accommodations, excellent restaurants, shopping, entertainment and stops at exotic ports with no stress attached.
+Experienced cruisers will confirm cruising is hands down the very best way to see the world: it’s a floating one-stop shop with accommodations, excellent restaurants, shopping, entertainment, and stops at exotic ports with no stress attached.

-Considering a cruise?
-We asked John Latimer, VP of Fareline, SkyMed International’s in-house travel agency—and a veteran cruiser in his own right—to help us with a list of the top 10 cruise questions new travelers might have before they decide to embark on the best trip of their lives.
+Are they considering a cruise?
+We asked John Latimer, VP of SkyMed Travel, SkyMed International’s in-house travel agency—and a veteran cruiser in his own right—to help us with a list of the top 10 cruise questions for new cruisers.

-Not when you see what you get for your money: hotel accommodations, all meals, arrivals and departures at the ports, room service… Cruises are pretty much all-inclusive except for alcohol and excursions—and even then there are ships that are completely all-inclusive.
-Of course, the price does go up accordingly.
+Not when you see what you get for your money: hotel accommodations, all meals, arrivals, and departures at the ports, room service… Cruises are pretty much all-inclusive, and many include alcohol, Wi-Fi, gratuities, and excursions.

-My best advice: talk to your travel agent.
+My best advice is to talk to your travel advisor.
 Booking your excursions through the ship is probably the safest way, but there may be other tours they don’t offer that you might want to take.
-A good travel agent will be able to recommend what’s best for you on many levels (safety, budget, level of adventure) at each of the ports where the ship docks.
-It’s always a good idea to book in advance, because the good tours usually fill up quickly.
+A good travel agent will recommend what’s best for you on many levels (safety, budget, level of adventure) at each of the ports where the ship docks.
+Also, it’s always a good idea to book in advance, because the suitable tours usually fill up quickly.

-7. Will it be crowded onboard one of those big ships?
+Is it crowded onboard one of those big ships?

-Although megaships can hold up to 6,000 passengers, the sheer size of the ship will keep you from feeling like you’re in steerage.
-There’s always a place to get away should you want to.
-Of course, most travelers who cruise really enjoy mingling and meeting new people over dinner, entertainment, the pool… There’s so much to do!
+Although the megaships can hold up to 6,000 passengers, the sheer size of the ship will keep you from feeling like you’re in a crowd.
+Of course, there’s always a place to get away should you want to.
+Most cruise travelers enjoy mingling and meeting new people over dinner, entertainment, the pool… There’s so much to do!

 Generally no, but I don’t recommend taking much more than you would for a regular land trip.
 Remember: storage space is limited in your cabin!

-According to CLIA (Cruise Lines International Association) All cruise ships have a medical professional on board who is licensed and trained in minor surgery and emergency care with a minimum of three years of clinical experience.
-The infirmary usually has several beds and is set up to treat minor non-emergency illnesses or stabilize passengers facing life-threatening conditions.
+According to CLIA (Cruise Lines International Association), All cruise ships have a medical professional on board who is licensed and trained in minor surgery and emergency care with a minimum of three years of clinical experience.
+In addition, the infirmary usually has several beds and is set up to treat minor non-emergency illnesses or stabilize passengers facing life-threatening conditions.

-Travelers should check the coverage of their individual health insurance plan and they should always carry their card with them.
-Onboard doctors usually don’t charge for minor things like seasickness pills, but most items from the pharmacy will be more expensive than on shore.
-Most travelers may not realize is their health insurance plan typically doesn’t travel outside the United States.
-Should they have a life-threatening or critical emergency the ship will dock at the closest port, wherever that may be, which is why we recommend travelers carry travel insurance with medical expenses and evacuation coverage such as that offered by SkyMed International.
+Travelers should check the coverage of their health insurance plan, and they should always carry their cards with them.
+Onboard doctors usually don’t charge for minor things like seasickness pills, but most items from the pharmacy will be more expensive than on-shore.
+Most travelers may not realize their health insurance plan typically doesn’t travel outside the United States.
+Should they have a life-threatening or critical emergency, the ship will dock at the closest port, wherever that may be, which is why we recommend travelers carry travel insurance with medical expenses and evacuation coverage such as that offered by SkyMed International.
 SkyMed has a 24-hour emergency and medical assistance hotline that will expedite the process for your care and eventual return back to your home hospital.

 While cruising doesn’t need to be an extraordinary expense, it’s still a considerable amount that you could lose should you need to cancel.
-A comprehensive travel insurance policy will cover trip cancellation due to any number of reasons, including sickness, injury (of yourself or a traveling companion), weather, delayed flights and more.
-It also typically includes coverage for lost luggage and/or replacement of lost or stolen travel documents.
-Read the fine print of any policy you purchase to make sure it covers your needs.
+A comprehensive travel insurance policy will cover trip cancellation due to any number of reasons, including sickness, injury (of yourself or a traveling companion), delayed flights, and more.
+In addition, it typically includes coverage for lost luggage and or replacement of lost or stolen travel documents.
+Make sure you read the fine print of any policy you purchase to make sure it covers your needs.

-Yes and here’s why: almost every country requires one for entry.
-If your cruise begins and ends in the same U.S. territory (a “closed loop” trip), you can enter or depart the country on the cruise with proof of citizenship, such as an original or copy of his or her birth certificate (issued by the Vital Records Department in the state where he or she was born) and, if 16 or older, a government issued photo ID.
-The United States does not require you to have a passport.
-However, there may be one or more Caribbean islands on your itinerary that do require a passport to enter—ergo, you’ll need to take one whether it’s a closed-loop trip or not.
+Yes, and here’s why: almost every country requires one for entry.
+Of course, there are exceptions, but it’s not worth the risk.
+For example, suppose your cruise begins and ends in the same U.S. territory (a “closed-loop” trip); you can enter or depart the country on the cruise with proof of citizenship.
+For anyone 16 or older, a recognized government-issued photo ID will suffice.
+Under 16 requires an original or copy of their birth certificate (issued by the Vital Records Department in the state where they were born).
+However, there may be one or more Caribbean islands on your itinerary that do require a passport to enter—ergo, and you’ll need to take a passport whether it’s a closed-loop trip or not.

-Also, many people say to leave the passport in the safe onboard the ship when you go on excursion.
-My suggestion is to take it with you: should the ship leave without you for whatever reason, that’s one document you definitely don’t want sailing off into the sunset!
+Also, contrary to some people saying leave the passport in the safe on board the ship when you go on an excursion, I suggest taking it with you: should the ship leave without your passport, that’s one document you don’t want sailing; into the sunset without you!